CV Pipeline Customization#

 • an object detector

-• a tracker
+• a multi-object tracker

-• CVmodels used inside tracker
+• CV models used inside tracker

 Each component can be customized with a fine-tuned version based on the use-case.
 The pipeline can also be customized for higher performance by running multiple chunks of video on the same GPU.
 These customizations can be done before deployment in the following ways: